-This page and the links provide my clients and prospective clients with clear information about who I am, what I able to advise on, how I get paid, how to complain, what to do if you need to claim
+This page and the links provide my clients and prospective clients with clear information about who I am, what I able to advise on, how I get paid, how to complain and what to do if they need to make a claim

 (My Legal Obligation)

 This disclosure statement (red box below) is the document I am required to provide my client when I am advising them.
 It details the sort of adviser I am, and what to do if something goes wrong.

 I am fully able to advise you on matters relating to the purchase, renewal, and claiming of life insurance products that are issued by New Zealand life insurance companies.
 I hold agencies with the following and can place business with them without restriction:

 AIA, AMP, Asteron, Accuro, Fidelity Life, nib, Cigna, Partners Life, and Southern Cross.

 I subscribe to product research from two competing market-leading research houses.

 If Something Goes Wrong